 Utah’s “Clean Slate” law was implemented on February 10, 2022, and the Utah Courts began the process of automatically expunging qualifying misdemeanor records.
 “Clean Slate” eligible cases include Class A misdemeanor drug possession offenses, qualifying Class B and C misdemeanor offenses, minor regulatory offenses, and infractions.
 Learn more here.

 Individuals with more serious criminal offenses that are eligible for expungement will still need to go through the traditional petition-based process.
 Salt Lake County has established an online, community resource for individuals who find they have records that do not qualify for “Clean Slate” — Salt Lake County’s Expungement Tool Kit.

-This is a self-service guide, broken down in 4 steps, that assists individuals looking to complete the expungement process without an attorney.
+This is a self-service guide, broken down in four steps, that assists individuals looking to complete the expungement process without an attorney.

 From April 2019 - September 2021, Salt Lake County operated the grant-funded Expungement Navigator project to assist individuals.
 With the expiration of the grant, Salt Lake County is no longer providing direct services to patrons.
 The Expungement Tool Kit was created to provide sustainable and continuing support to individuals seeking relief through petition-based expungement.